Skip to main

 In addition to on-site pharmacies, the resident will gain experience as part of the clinical pharmacy team.
 PrimaryPlus has developed robust clinical programs to address the needs of our patients, specifically in rural and medically underserved areas.
 In addition to medication therapy management (MTM), immunizations, and adherence services, pharmacists run the remote patient monitoring program, which utilizes collaborative protocols to manage patients with hypertension and diabetes in between primary care appointments.

-Both the Morehead and Maysville locations provide compliance packaging optimizing technology to serve patients who would benefit from helping manage their medication regimens.
+Both the Morehead and Flemingsburg locations offer compliance packaging optimization technology to help patients manage their medication regimens.
 Residents will have the opportunity to work with several clinics affiliated with PrimaryPlus to manage patients across the continuum of care.
 Residents will also be able to precept and teach student pharmacists on their Introductory and Advanced Pharmacy Practice Experience rotations.

-The site coordinator is Dr. Blair Lykins, PharmD, MBA, CDCES, who also serves as the Director of Clinical Pharmacy Services.
-Other preceptors at the site include Dr. Ryan Cooper, PharmD, at the Morehead location, and Dr. Allison Horsley, PharmD, at the Maysville location.
-All preceptors hold community-based faculty appointments at the University of Kentucky College of Pharmacy.
+The site coordinator is Blair Lykins, PharmD, MBA, CDCES, who also serves as the Director of Clinical Pharmacy Services.
+Other preceptors at the site include Ryan Cooper, PharmD, at the Morehead location.

 St. Matthews Community & Specialty Pharmacy - Louisville

 St. Matthews Community & Specialty Pharmacy is a truly innovative community pharmacy with a focus on individualized medicine.
-The resident’s primary practice site is at the pharmacy in the heart of St. Matthews in Louisville, KY.
+The resident’s primary practice site is located at the pharmacy in the heart of St. Matthews, Louisville, KY.

-The St. Matthews residency site allows the resident to participate in a wide variety of direct patient care programs focused on chronic health conditions, including specialty pharmacy services that focus on the health and well-being of the individual.
+The St. Matthews residency site enables residents to participate in a wide range of direct patient care programs focused on chronic health conditions, including specialty pharmacy services that prioritize the health and well-being of individuals.

-The resident will participate in advanced pharmacy services, including medication therapy management (MTM), immunization services, compounding, and a pharmacist-managed substance use disorder program.
-St. Matthews Pharmacy was the first pharmacy in the Commonwealth of Kentucky to implement an opioid-use-disorder clinic in their community pharmacy.
-They will continue to add programs to practice at the top of their license while meeting the needs of the community they serve.
+The resident will participate in advanced pharmacy services, including medication therapy management (MTM), immunization services, compounding, and a pharmacist-managed program for substance use disorder.
+St. Matthews Pharmacy was the first pharmacy in the Commonwealth of Kentucky to establish an opioid-use disorder clinic within its community pharmacy.
+They will continue to add programs that allow them to practice at the top of their license while meeting the needs of the community they serve.

 The resident will have the opportunity to develop management skills and knowledge in operating an independent and specialty community pharmacy.

-Residents who complete a residency at St. Matthews will also be able to participate in various clinic-based patient care.
-In addition to working at the primary practice site, residents have the opportunity to work with several clinics affiliated with St. Matthews to manage patients across the continuum of care.
+Residents who complete a residency at St. Matthews will also be eligible to participate in various clinic-based patient care activities.
+In addition to working at the primary practice site, residents work with several clinics affiliated with St. Matthews to manage patients across the continuum of care.
 Residents will also be able to precept and teach student pharmacists on their Introductory and Advanced Pharmacy Practice Experience rotations.

-The site coordinator is Dr. Kim Caudill, PharmD, at St. Matthews Specialty Pharmacy.
-Other preceptors at the site include Dr. Jill Rhodes PharmD, BCOP, CSP, FHOPA co-founder of St. Matthews Community & Specialty Pharmacy; Joe Wright, PharmD, at St. Matthews Community Pharmacy; and Bobby Conzelman, PharmD.
-All preceptors hold community-based faculty appointments at the University of Kentucky College of Pharmacy.
+The site coordinator is Kim Caudill, PharmD, at St. Matthews Pharmacy.
+Other preceptors at the site include Chris Killmeier, PharmD, Joe Wright, PharmD, and Melynda Kromsky, PharmD.

 How to Apply